linux-kdevops/kdevops-history/README.md

 oscheck relies on vagrant, terraform and ansible to get you going with whatever your virtualization / bare metal / cloud provisioning environment easily.

-The vagrant / terraform stuff still needs more documentation to be written for it.
-For now only developers willing to contribute in this area are encouraged to go and use it.
-If you are one of those rely on the git commit logs for at laest some form of initial crude documentation.
-Hopefully we can get maintainers for different vagrant providers and cloud providers eventually.
+The vagrant / terraform setup is completely optional, however ansible *is* used to run oscheck across all hosts.

 There are five parts to the long terms ideals for oscheck: